sjgknight/creds-hugo-research-group/content/authors/elif-sahin/_index.md

   studies, with a focus on inclusive, student-centered course design and interests in learning analytics and AI in education.
 interests:
-  - "- Cultural competence and AI"
+  - Cultural competence and AI
   - Learning analytics
   - Multimodal learning with technologies
 social: []